The Cuckoo's Calling

-The Cuckoo's Calling is a 2013 crime fiction novel by J. K. Rowling, published under the pseudonym Robert Galbraith.
-It is the first novel in the Cormoran Strike series of detective novels and was followed by The Silkworm in 2014, Career of Evil in 2015, Lethal White in 2018, Troubled Blood in 2020 and The Ink Black Heart in 2022.
+The Cuckoo's Calling is a crime fiction novel written by British author J. K. Rowling, published under the pseudonym Robert Galbraith.
+It is the first novel in the Cormoran Strike series of detective novels and was first published on 4 April 2013.
+It was followed by The Silkworm in 2014, Career of Evil in 2015, Lethal White in 2018, Troubled Blood in 2020, The Ink Black Heart in 2022, and The Running Grave in 2023.
+An eighth book The Hallmarked Man was published on 2 September 2025.

 Plot

+The problem

-Disabled Afghan War veteran and struggling private investigator Cormoran Strike is approached by John Bristow, the adoptive brother of Strike's childhood schoolmate Charlie.
-Bristow believes his supermodel sister Lula Landry, who his parents adopted after Charlie died, did not jump to her death three months earlier and wants Strike to investigate further.
-Although initially unconvinced, Strike takes on the case due to his need for money to repay a loan that he had been given by his biological father, rock star Johnny Rokeby, because Rokeby's lawyer is demanding repayment.
-As the investigation commences, Strike meets Robin Ellacott, who has been assigned by a temp agency to act as his secretary, and hires her for a week despite his lack of funds.
-Robin, who has just become engaged to long-time boyfriend Matthew, turns out to be much more competent than Strike expected, prompting him to extend her stay.
+Disabled Afghan War veteran and private investigator Cormoran Strike sleeps on a cot in his office after breaking up with his longtime on-again, off-again girlfriend, Charlotte Campbell.
+Robin Ellacott, just engaged to longtime boyfriend Matthew Cunliffe, is assigned by a temp agency as Strike's secretary.
+He is approached by John Bristow, the adoptive brother of Strike's childhood schoolmate Charlie.
+The police believe his supermodel sister Lula Landry, whom his parents adopted after Charlie died, committed suicide three months earlier by jumping to her death, but Bristow is certain she was murdered and wants Strike to investigate further.
+Although unconvinced, Strike takes on the case because he needs to repay a loan from his biological father, rock star Johnny Rokeby.
+Finding Robin more resourceful and efficient than he expected, Strike extends her stay.

-The two set about interviewing Lula's friends and family members, as well as her personal driver, the doorman at her Mayfair flat, and a fashion designer who affectionately called her "Cuckoo".
-With each recollection of Lula and the day of her death, Strike gradually suspects the circumstances of her death are murkier than he initially imagined.
-His suspicions are confirmed after interviewing Lula's downstairs neighbour Tansy Bestigui, who told police that she heard Lula fighting with a man shortly before her death.
-Although the police had dismissed Tansy's statement because she could not have heard a fight through her flat's triple glazed windows, Strike deduces that she had been locked out on the balcony by her husband following a heated argument over her cocaine use and, after telling him what she saw, had been threatened into lying that she was inside when she heard the argument.
+The two set about interviewing Lula's friends and family members; her driver; the doorman for the "Kentigern Gardens", her luxury building in the Mayfair neighborhood; and a fashion designer who affectionately called her "Cuckoo".
+With each recollection of Lula and the day of her death, Strike comes to suspect the circumstances are murkier than he initially imagined.
+His suspicions are confirmed after interviewing Tansy Bestigui, Lula's downstairs neighbour who told police that she heard Lula fighting with a man shortly before her death.
+Although the police dismissed Tansy's statement because she could not have heard a fight through her flat's triple-glazed windows, Strike deduces that she had been locked out on the balcony by her husband following a heated argument over her cocaine use and, after telling him what she saw, had been threatened into lying that she was inside when she heard the argument.

-Shortly afterward, Lula's friend Rochelle is found dead, in the Thames, drowned hours after leaving a meeting with Strike.
-He becomes convinced that she was in contact with the killer and later deduces that Lula, who took an interest in investigating her biological roots before her death, was murdered for the ten million pounds she stood to inherit upon her adoptive mother's death.
+Shortly afterward, Lula's friend Rochelle Onifade is found dead in the Thames, drowned hours after leaving a meeting with Strike.
+He becomes convinced that she was in contact with the killer and later deduces that Lula, who took an interest in investigating her biological roots before her death, was murdered due to this.